wealdtech/domainsale/README.md

 ## How can I use DomainSale?

-There are a number of webistes and applications for both buyers and sellers.
+There are a number of websites and applications for both buyers and sellers.
 These include:

-  -
+  - Command-line utility for manging domain sales.
+Useful for managing bulk buying or selling of domains.
+Available at http://www.wealdtech.com/domainsale.html

 ## How can I write my own app using DomainSale?